Macrometacorp/docs/docs/streams/stream-basics/subscriptions.md

 [Shared Code Example](../../../streams/stream-basics/subscriptions/shared-example.md)

 ## Failover

+To use failover mode we need to change consumers configuration to `Failover` ([Shown in code example below](#code-example-for-consumer-1)).
+In failover mode, multiple consumers can attach to the same subscription.
+A master consumer is picked for the stream to receives messages.
+When the master consumer disconnects, all non-acknowledged and subsequent messages are delivered to the next consumer in line.

 In _failover_ mode, multiple consumers can attach to the same subscription.
 A master consumer is picked for the stream to receives messages.
 When the master consumer disconnects, all non-acknowledged and subsequent messages are delivered to the next consumer in line.